 A Great Performance Out of 1990nowhere!

-When they take to the stage, I’m not disappointed.
+When they took to the stage, I was not disappointed.
 Their sound is very “feel-good 90s college hang-out”, which is an absolute vibe, but admittedly what I’m most drawn to is their stage presence.

 The interactions between members are playful and genuine – it is clear they’re enjoying themselves as they perform with full smiles and plenty of concert gimmicks (You know, shredding guitars while on their knees, the classic crowd-pleaser.).

 They play about five or six songs which all sound great – the mix is just right this evening.
 Out of all the songs they chose, the best part of the set is easily when they break into Picasso, a song with the dirtiest bass-line I’ve heard in my life.
 And let me tell you, their bassist knows it.

 All in all, an enjoyable performance from 1990nowhere, and a great start to the night.

 Bad Luck for Bad Suns

 Bad Suns are set to play next, one of my favorites on the lineup.
 If 1990nowhere is a “90’s college hang out”, then Bad Suns are the melodic embodiment of driving with the windows down on a summer day.

 Though they currently only have three albums, their discography feels much larger, because they don’t create records comprised of the overused formula of “a few singles and then some filler songs” – each one is well-crafted and well-executed.
 Because of this, you never really know what to expect to make it onto their setlist.

 They begin their set with Daft Pretty Boys which excites me, but I immediately sense that the energy in the crowd for the most part does not match the energy from the band.